I have been pondering my personal life, politics, and Pinot Blanc… After all, aren’t they the same thing? ~ Just L (March 9, 2012)

 The week “Purple Rain” was released, I saw the movie twice with two different “suitors” in the same week.
 They both brought flowers, and respectfully picked me up from my parent’s home.
 The very same home my parents still live in and love in, together.
 To this day, I am friends with both of these men who are now married to the love of their lives.
 I celebrate their extraordinary strength and resilience.
 Still, I get to hold a sweet memory and a sweet spot for them both from June 1984.

-I had a love who broke my heart.
+I had a husband who was careless with my heart.
+The fact is, as a narcissist, he probably never cared.
 Yet, whenever I think of him jumping out of the Jeep and breaking out some stellar dance moves, while singing (not lip syncing) “Kiss” — I can”t help but smile.
 It could be at a stop light, in the middle of a sandy jetty, or on a muddy mountain top.
 Sipping a cherry Slurpee and taking in that show = priceless.

 As I write it is thundering and lightning outside of my expanse of windows to the west.
 On the Gram, I posted “Nothing like lightning, thunder and warm April showers to send me running across the street to swing at the park! #thunderstorm #kidatheartforever#thrills #simplepleasures”